 One of my favorite homeschool activities is field trips.
-Field trips open doors to the whole body, mind, and spirit learning.
+Field trips open doors to the whole body, mind, and spiritual learning.
 For homeschoolers, field trips open more chances to meet new people, see new things and break away from the ordinary day to day life.
 I needed a place to plan field trips year round so I updated my Field trip log to include a planner for organizing field trip ideas.
 Jump down to the end to grab your free updated copy today.

 An advantage of homeschooling is that when you feel down, or stuck you can pile the family into the car and set off on an educational adventure.
 As homeschoolers, you have the freedom to give your child an amazing, fun, active education they could get nowhere else.
 Field trips hold so much value.